Introduction to Sipi Falls

-For the thrill-seekers in the group, we recommend you try rock climbing or abseiling.
-Clambering down next to the roaring water is an unforgettable experience.
+For the thrill-seekers in the group, you can do rock climbing or abseiling in the region.

-If you want to encounter ancient, cultural history, visit Nyero rock paintings, which you’ll find in the caves.
+In the surrounding caves, you'll find the Nyero rock paintings.
 The paintings are believed to date back to the year 1250 and are considered the most important rock art in Uganda.

-For the most authentic experience, wander down to the local village and meet the Sabiny people.
-Witness their way of life, dress codes, and traditional dances.
+A great excursion is to wander down to the local village and meet the Sabiny people to learn more about their way of life, dress codes, and traditional dances.